-infra-red broadcast.
+both teams using UDP broadcast.
 Teams decide how to move their robots, and package instructions for the robots into a common format.
-These instructions are then combined into messages by the communication server, and broadcast to the robots.
-Each robot on each team unpacks the messages to find out what to do.
+These instructions are then combined into messages by the communication server, and broadcast to the robots via an infra-red transmitter.
+Each robot on each team unpacks the messages to find out what to do next.

-At the heart of the system is the Mezzanine visual tracking package [9].
+At the heart of our setup is the Mezzanine visual tracking package [9].
 Suitably calibrated, this software provides 2D tracking of objects - establishing x, y coordinates and orientation - provided that the objects are color coded for easy recognition from above.
-(The original vision tracking system used by the Uleague was Doraemon [2], which provides robust position estimates even when the camera is mounted at an angle rather than directly overhead.
-The Uleague switched to Mezzanine because it is easier to install.)
 Mezzanine provides accurate tracking even with very unsophisticated camera hardware and can handle considerable image distortion.
-We currently use an XCam2 WideEye from X10, an \$80 wide angle security camera.
+We currently use an XCam2 WideEye from X10, an inexpensive wide-angle security camera4.
+The original vision tracking system used by the E-League was Doraemon [2], which provides robust position estimates even when the camera is mounted at an angle rather than directly overhead.
+We are using Mezzanine because it more accurately handles the type of fish-eye images obtained from the wide-angle camera that is needed in order to get the whole soccer pitch in a single field-of-view.

-As mentioned above, instead of the LEGO Mindstorms robots that have typically been used in the Uleague, we have been working with Sony AIBO ERS-7 robots.
+As mentioned above, instead of the type of small, wheeled robots that have typically been used in the E-League, we have been working with Sony AIBO ERS-7 robots.
 To make them visible to Mezzanine, we simply attach a color marker to the back of the robot as in Figure 1.
 Since the AIBO is equipped with a wireless ethernet card, we can send data between the robot and the computer that is running the control code and the data logger (both are the same machine, though logically distinct), and we can send the position data from Mezzanine directly to the robot as well.
 The setup is as in Figure 2.